 -

 Mycelium is used to create biodegradable alternatives to polystyrene and other synthetic packaging materials.
-These packaging can be designed to protect various products during transportation, and they decompose naturally after use.
+These packages can be designed to protect various products during transport, and they naturally decompose after use.

 -

-Mycelium can be grown and processed to create a leather-like material, often called fungal leather.
-This vegetable leather is used in fashion and leather goods, offering a sustainable and ethical alternative to animal leather.
+Mycelium can be cultivated and processed to create a material similar to leather, often called fungal leather.
+This plant-based leather is used in fashion and leather goods, offering a sustainable and ethical alternative to animal leather.

 -